Juanita Hansen: Early life

 Juanita Cecilia Hanson was born in Thor, Iowa to Henry George Hanson, who was originally from Wisconsin, and Johanna Sophia Peterson (or Pederson) on March 3, 1895 or March 5, 1895 (sources differ).
 Alternatively, her birthplace has been given as Des Moines and her birth year as 1897.
 The family moved to California when Juanita was a young girl, and she attended Los Angeles High School, where she dropped out after completing 9th grade.

 She began acting in films when she was 16, and she secured her first acting job with L. Frank Baum's Oz Film Manufacturing Company.
 She took on the name Juanita Hansen, and appeared in The Patchwork Girl of Oz (1914), a film based on Baum's book, in a minor role as the bell ringer.
 Hansen next appeared in The Magic Cloak of Oz, an adaptation of Queen Zixi of Ix.

-Early in her career the actress was also associated with Famous Players-Lasky and acted with Jack Pickford.
+Early in her career the actress was also associated with Famous Players–Lasky and acted with Jack Pickford.
 In 1915, Hansen appeared in six films.
 One of her early feature roles was in The Secret of the Submarine.
 The following year, her good looks landed her work as one of the Sennett Bathing Beauties doing comedy shorts at Keystone/Triangle Studios.
 Although she told reporters she liked working for Mack Sennett, she wanted to do more than slapstick comedy.

 Serial career

-After Hansen left Keystone, she began soon playing serious roles for Universal Studios.
+After Hansen left Keystone, she soon began playing serious roles for Universal Studios.
 She starred in the 18-episode serial The Brass Bullet.
 The actress made seven films in 1919.
 Soon she was cast in the starring role of Princess Elyata in the 15-episode serial The Lost City, which was produced by William Selig, Harry Warner, Jack L. Warner, and Sam Warner.
 The serial was edited to seven reels and re-released in the form of the feature-length film The Jungle Princess.
 However, during this time, Hansen's increasingly reckless lifestyle led to a cocaine addiction that quickly overwhelmed her life.

 Hansen's performance in the Universal productions led to a 1920 deal with Pathé to star with Warner Oland and William Bailey in the 15-episode serial The Phantom Foe.
 She made a second Pathé serial, The Yellow Arm (1921).
 In 1928, Hansen retired from movies after she was scalded in a bathroom accident in the Hotel Lincoln in New York City.
 She was awarded $109,269 in damages and interest following a long legal battle.